ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

    • Familiarize yourself with the population genetics statistics produced by the populations component of stacks `populations.sumstats_summary.tsv` inside the `output_denovo` folder

-   • What is the mean value of nucleotide diversity (π) and FIS for each of the three populations? [*hint*: The less -S command may help you view these files easily by avoiding the wrapping]
+   • What is the mean value of nucleotide diversity (π) and FIS across all the individuals? [*hint*: The less -S command may help you view these files easily by avoiding the wrapping]

 Congratulations, you obtained variants :)